The importance of innovation

 - fosters the broad commercialisation of innovation in the EU including Public Procurement for Innovation, Design for Innovation, Demand-Side Policies for Innovation, Public Sector Innovation, and Social Innovation

-- develops sector policies to modernise the EU’s industrial base and accelerate the market uptake of Key Enabling Technologies such as Advanced Manufacturing Technologies and of other innovations such as Workplace Innovation;
+- develops sector policies to modernise the EU’s industrial base and accelerate the market uptake of Key Enabling Technologies such as Workplace Innovation

 - monitors innovation performance and innovation uptake in order to identify developments that require policy changes.
 Key methodologies include the European Innovation Scoreboards, Innobarometers, Business Innovation Observatory

 - improves regulatory conditions for innovation with measures for entrepreneurship, access to finance, clusters, single market, intellectual property and standards.

 Your opinion counts.
 Feel free to contact us.